alibaba/opentelemetry-go-auto-instrumentation/README.md

 $ ./otelbuild -verbose -- -gcflags="-m" cmd/app # print verbose log
 ```

-If you find any failures during the process, it's likely a bug.
+If you find any compilation failures during the process, it's likely a bug.
 Please feel free to file a bug
 at [GitHub Issues](https://github.com/alibaba/opentelemetry-go-auto-instrumentation/issues)
 to help us enhance this project.